 First Aid Myth: ‘The ambulance will be here in a minute or two after calling 999’.

 Unfortunately, that’s not usually how it works.
-In England, for example, the target is for 75% of ambulances to arrive to life threatening emergencies within eight minutes.
-However, there’s no guarantee that this target can be hit.
+How long an ambulance may take to reach you will depend on why you called them, whether you live in a city or are rural, where the closest ambulance is to you, what other emergencies are going on at the same time, whether you are easy to find, whether you can be easily accessed by road and lots of other factors.
 People can bleed to death in seconds and die through not breathing in minutes — so, the First Aid bystanders do (or don’t do) in the meantime, can quite simply make the difference between life and death.

 First Aid Myth: ‘It’s better to do nothing than risk making things worse’.

 Afraid not.
 If someone is bleeding to death and we do nothing – not surprisingly, they’ll die.
 If someone isn’t breathing and we do nothing – they’ll die and if they’re unresponsive on their back and unable to breathe past their tongue or vomit – they’ll die.
 So, it would be pretty difficult to make any of these situations worse.
-Better still, learn First Aid and have the skills and confidence to help.
+Better still, learn First Aid, keep it refreshed and have the skills and confidence to help.

 First Aid Myth: ‘You must never, ever move someone with a potential spinal injury’.